Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

 \section{Experiments and results}

-To understand how cortical oscillations affect computation at the network scale, we first study the behavior of single neurons under variable levels of background activity.
-For mathematical tractability, we consider current-based leaky integrate-and-fire (LIF) neurons, for which we can derive analytical expressions for relevant statistical properties that affect the neuronal response.
-In particular, this allows us to precisely define the notion of (computational) temperature, first for individual neurons and later for entire networks (\cref{fig:response-function}a).
-We then consider such recurrent networks as models of computation in sensory cortex, performing Bayesian inference via spike-based sampling; their underlying statistical model allows a rigorous interpretation of cortical oscillations as a tempering algorithm.
-Subsequently, we generalize our models by lifting imposed restrictions on model parameters, while also switching to conductance-based synapses as a more general representation of biological neuronal interaction.
-We show how our previous findings apply to different cortical assemblies and discuss how our models can be linked to experimental data.
+To understand how cortical oscillations affect computation at the network scale, we study the behavior of single spiking neurons and networks of spiking neurons under variable levels of background activity.
+We first consider current-based leaky integrate-and-fire (LIF) neurons, for which we can derive analytical expressions for the neuronal response.
+We show how the level of background input affects the input-output relationship of individual neurons (\secref{sec:single}).
+We then discuss the effect of the background activity on entire networks (\secref{sec:tempering}), where we show that this local increase of stochasticity at the single-neuron level gives rise to corresponding changes of the probability landscape at the network level.
+In particular, we find that these changes can be parametrized by a Boltzmann temperature parameter.
+Moving to recurrent networks as models of computation in the sensory cortex, we establish a rigorous interpretation of cortical oscillations as a tempering algorithm (\secref{sec:tempering}).
+We then demonstrate the functional advantages of such oscillation-induced tempering for generative models of the visual hierarchy trained on two different visual datasets (\secref{sec:mixing}).
+Subsequently, we generalize our findings by lifting several previous assumptions regarding neuron and synapse dynamics and parameters required for mathematical precision.
+In particular, we extend our simulations to more biologically plausible conductance-based synapses across a range of different parameter regimes (\secref{sec:conductance}).
+Using these more general models, we show that, in a sensory disambiguation task, background oscillations have the same effect as in the previous simulations (\secref{sec:disambiguationtask}), and discuss how sampling models based on oscillatory background input can be linked to experimental data on hippocampal activity within theta cycles (\secref{sec:experimentaldata}).